hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ```

 ## Inference
-if you want to test with pretrain model,as bellow:
+if you want to test with pretrain model,as below:
 python scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms    --outdir ./output     --ckpt 512-base-ema.ckpt     --config configs/train_ddp.yaml

 You can get your training last.ckpt and train config.yaml in your `--logdir`, and run by